Mokkapps/website/src/content/posts/2021/2021-05-25___how-to-use-environment-variables-to-store-secrets-in-aws-amplify-backend/index.md

 ![Store new secret](./images/aws-secrets-manager-store-new-secret.jpg)

-Next, we click "Other type of secret" and enter the key and value int the "Secret key/value" inputs:
+Next, we click "Other type of secret" and enter key and value of our secret in the corresponding "Secret key/value" inputs:

 ![Secret type](./images/aws-secrets-manager-type.jpg)

 It is possible to add multiple key/value pairs to a secret.
 A new pair can be added by clicking the "+ Add row" button.

-In the next screen we need to add a name and an optional description for our secret:
+In the next screen we need to add a name and some other optional information to our secret:

 ![Secret name and description](./images/aws-secrets-manager-name-and-description.jpg)